 How to get from Athens to Ios Island

-Now, it must be said that Athens Ios ferry schedules can and do change according to seasonal demands.
-For the latest Ios travel information, check ferry schedules, and book ferry tickets online, visit: Ferryhopper.
+For the latest Ios ferry schedules, and to book ferry tickets online, visit: Ferryhopper.

 For foot passengers, my advice is to reserve your Ios ferry ticket about a month in advance.
 Maybe a little earlier if you are traveling to Ios from Athens in the peak month of August.